Theory of gating in recurrent neural networks: How the gates shape the linearised dynamics

-We first study the local dynamics of the gated RNN through the lens of the instantaneous Jacobian, and describe how these dynamics are shaped by the gates.
-The instantaneous Jacobian describes the linearized dynamics about an operating point, and the eigenvalues of the Jacobian inform us about the range of timescales present and the local stability of the dynamics.
-As we show below, the spectral density of the Jacobian depends on {\it equal-time} correlation functions, which are the order parameters in the mean-field picture of the dynamics.
-Consequently, in the steady state, when the equal-time correlation functions no longer change in time, the spectral density of the Jacobian approaches a limiting form.
-This fact makes it informative to study timescales using linearization away from fixed-points (also see \footnote{ The justification of studying the Jacobian away from fixed-points is that in the dynamical steady-state, the spectral density of the Jacobian also reaches a steady state distribution.
-As a result, a snapshot of the spectral density at any given time will have the same form.
-Instability then implies that the eigenvectors must evolve over time in order to keep the dynamics bounded.
-The timescale involved in the evolution of the eigenvectors should correspond roughly with the correlation time implied by the DMFT.
-Within this window, the spectral analysis of the Jacobian in the steady state gives a meaningful description of the range of timescales involved.
-Furthermore, we see empirically that the local structure appears very informative of the true dynamics, in particular with understanding the emergence of continuous attractors and marginal stability, as we discuss in Sec. \ref{sec:marginal_stability}}).
-We study how the gates shape the support and the density of eigenvalues in the steady state, through their influence on the correlation functions.
+We first study the linearised dynamics of the gated RNN through the lens of the instantaneous Jacobian, and describe how these dynamics are shaped by the gates.
+The instantaneous Jacobian describes the linearized dynamics about an operating point, and the eigenvalues of the Jacobian inform us about the timescales of growth/decay of perturbations and the local stability of the dynamics.
+As we show below, the spectral density of the Jacobian depends on {\it equal-time} correlation functions, which are the order parameters in the mean-field picture of the dynamics, developed in Appendix \ref{app:DMFT_derivation}.
+We study how the gates shape the support and the density of Jacobian eigenvalues in the steady state, through their influence on the correlation functions.